mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 with *SHA256* it always gave `7509e5bda0c762d2bac7f90d758b5b2263fa01ccbc542ab5e3df163be08e6ca9` and took
 <span id="helloWorldHashSpeed">less than 4 milliseconds (depending on the speed
 of your device)</span>, which is fairly quick.
-However it must be noted that performing the hash always takes at least *some* time, even if it is a very small amount of time.
+However, it must be noted that performing the hash always takes at least *some* time, even if it is a very small amount of time.
 This fact will be important when we discuss hashing in relation to bitcoin mining later on.